Frederick, Booker and Martin on the Race Hustlers

 Washington was a critic of his contemporary, W.E.B.
 Dubois, who joined the Communist Party after visiting with Chinese tyrant Mao Zedung, and like many black activists today, built his career on the practice of fomenting racial division and hatred.

-In his 1911 book, My Larger Education, Washington wrote of Dubois and other racial agitators, words that are even more applicable to present-day race agitators: “There is another class of colored people who make a business of keeping the troubles, the wrongs, and the hardships of the Negro race before the public. … Having learned that they are able to make a living out of their troubles, they have grown into the settled habit of advertising their wrongs – partly because they want sympathy and partly because it pays.”
+In his 1911 book, My Larger Education, Washington wrote of Dubois and other racial agitators, words that are even more applicable to present-day race hustlers: “There is another class of colored people who make a business of keeping the troubles, the wrongs, and the hardships of the Negro race before the public. … Having learned that they are able to make a living out of their troubles, they have grown into the settled habit of advertising their wrongs – partly because they want sympathy and partly because it pays.”

 Washington continued: “Some of these people do not want the Negro to lose his grievances, because they do not want to lose their jobs. … There is a certain class of race-problem solvers who do not want the patient to get well, because as long as the disease holds out they have not only an easy means of making a living, but also an easy medium through which to make themselves prominent before the public.”